 Presumably, the largest wealth of species of Madagascar can be found in insects, arthropods and arachnids.
 Several thousand species could it be, rather more – especially since many of them are neither discovered nor described yet.

 Famous and bizarre at the same time is the giraffe-necked weevil.
 The males of this species got red wings and have a long, giraffe-like, black neck.
 The females’ neck is shorter, but still extraordinary long.
 Who takes a closer look, can discover perfectly camouflage stick insects in bushes and branches, who mimicry thin branchlets with their bodies.
 Some species like the pink winged Sipyloidea sipylus spray a harmless defensive secretion if touched.
 You can also find different species of praying mantis, which capture skilfully smaller insects with their arms, everywhere in Madagascar.

 Who hears something humming unbelievable noisy, surely will find the matching bee gum.
 These honey collectors aren’t really aggressive, but you better shouldn’t get really near a whole swarm of them – as in Europe, too.
 The many bizarre and obscure bugs of Madagascar serve as far better photo motif, e.g. the big, rare lantern bugs (Zanna spp.) with their long nose appendages.
-Those comfy, slowely flying ones come in several colours and shapes.
-Another colourful motif – and really easy to find – are many grasshopper species.
+Those comfy, slowely flying ones come in several colors and shapes.
+Another colorful motif – and really easy to find – are many grasshopper species.
 Only the migratory locust is rated as a plague, which invades fields in huge swarms and destroys the food of whole villages in minutes.
-But in contrast it also serves as tasty snack at many local markets.
+But in contrast, it also serves as a tasty snack at many local markets.